 Question: I live in North Carolina and my auto insurance lapsed.
-They are telling me my tags are revoked and I need my car to get back and forth to work.
+They tell me my tags are revoked, but I need my car to get to work.
 I will pay a fine if I need to.
-Can I keep my tags?
+Can I keep my license plate?

-Failure to respond within the 10 days will result in the loss of your license plate (tags) for 30 days.
-After those 30 days, to get your plates back you must:
+Failure to respond within those 10 days will result in losing your license plates for 30 days.
+After those 30 days, to get your plates back, you must:

-Remember that you need a North Carolina car insurance policy in place before you can get your license tags returned.
-Compare insurance companies to evaluate different rates.
+What’s important to remember is that you need a North Carolina car insurance policy in place before you can get your license plates returned.
 Keep continuous coverage on your vehicle so that you won’t end up with these issues again in the future.